instructure/canvas-ios/rn/Teacher/README.md

 ### Git LFS

 We use [Git LFS](https://git-lfs.github.com/) for data seeding to power the UI automation.
+Make sure to use the latest stable version of Git (not system git).
+Install [JDK 1.8 from Oracle (not 1.9).](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+- `brew install git`
 - `brew install git-lfs`
 - `git lfs install`
-- `git lfs fetch`
+- `git lfs pull`

 ### BuddyBuild
 We use BuddyBuild's [selective builds](https://docs.buddybuild.com/builds/selective_builds.html) feature to ensure that only the apps with relevant changes will build.